iron/iron-test/README.md

 ```

 Requests that accept a body can use anything that implements RequestBody.
 Right
-now that's only `StringBody`, which is a just a simple String body.
-In the
+now both `String` and `&'a str` implement RequestBody, so you can use simple
-future, this trait will be used to implement multipart and json requests.
+string bodies.
+In the future, this trait will be used to implement multipart
+and json requests.

 The request is passed directly to the `handle` call on the Handler, and the raw
 result is returned to you.